 - change the training environment

 - introduce something new into your workouts.
-Maybe a couple of new exercises and even a totally new training method
+Maybe a couple of new exercises and even an original training method

-- take a rest of one full week or walk and jog during that period
+- take a full week rest or walk and hike during that period

-- have some late nights occasionally.
+- have some late nights out occasionally.
 Go party or enjoy your evenings with the closest.
 But do it in moderation.
 Or maybe life itself will stress you enough to continue on the path.

 Now having the iceberg explained from my point of view, based on my own life experience, the only things left for you are to get started.
-When you forget the reasons why you are doing it, come back and read this article again.
-Enjoy your journey and when you are ready, come and post your progress and your results on my closed Old School Calisthenic Facebook community.
+When you forget the reasons why you are doing it, come back and reread this article.